andyweizhao/capsule_text_classification/README.md

 Requirements: Code is written in Python (2.7) and requires Tensorflow (1.4.1).

 # Data Preparation
 The reuters_process.py provides functions to clean the raw data and generate Reuters-Multilabel and Reuters-Full datasets.
-For quick start, please refer to [downloadDataset](https://drive.google.com/open?id=1a4rB6B1FDf7epZZlwXIppaSA7Nr8wSpt) for the Reuters Multi-label dataset.
+For quick start, please refer to [downloadDataset](https://drive.google.com/open?id=1a4rB6B1FDf7epZZlwXIppaSA7Nr8wSpt) for the Reuters-Multilabel dataset.

 # More explanation
 The utils.py includes several wrapped and fundamental functions such as _conv2d_wrapper, _separable_conv2d_wrapper and _get_variable_wrapper etc.